nhsengland/iit-infrastructure/ansible/README.rst

 (Replace with the appropriate hostname[s] - look in hosts.example for hints)

-Please ensure you have the correct keys (pem) for the instances you hope to manage.
+Please ensure you have the correct pem file for the instances you hope to manage.
+It should live in `~/.ssh`.
+If you want to keep it somewhere else you will need to modify your working copy of `ansible/ansible.cfg`.

 Deploying
 ---------